 Use a Trusted Red Wine Stain Remover Product

 Many cleaning pros favor a fast-acting product that’s easy to use and has an excellent track record — like Wine Enthusiast’s Wine B’Gone Ultra Stain Remover.
-In fact, it was rated among the best three wine stain removers by the Good Housekeeping Institute.
+In fact, the Good Housekeeping Institute named it one of the top three wine stain removers.
 The spray was specially formulated to effectively treat wine stains quickly on everything from clothing to countertops.
 It also works well on other stains like coffee, tea, and fruit.
-A plus: It contains safe solvents and no phosphorous, peroxide, or chlorine bleach, so it won’t adversely affect colorfast washable fabrics.
+It contains safe solvents and no phosphorous, peroxide, or chlorine bleach, so it won’t adversely affect colorfast washable fabrics.

 Try Natural Red Wine Stain Removers